Kauai Island Hawaii USA

 Waimea Canyon - Kauai

-Driving up Kauai’s Waimea Canyon State Park is a wonderful excursion (see photo).
+Driving up Kauai’s Waimea Canyon State Park is a wonderful excursion (see photos).
 If you don’t start too late, you can have a day with the afternoon spent at a wonderful Kauai beach – paradise!
 Waimea Canyon extends 14 miles long, one mile wide, and more than 3,600 feet deep.
 The Waimea Canyon Lookout provides panoramic views of crested buttes, rugged crags and deep valley gorges.
 The grand-island vistas go on for miles (see photo).

 Waimea Canyon Kauai